coolprobn/prabinpoudel.com.np/src/posts/articles/deploy-api-only-rails-app-with-capistrano.md

 ---
-title: 'Deploy API only Rails app with Capistrano'
+title: 'Deploy API only Rails App with Capistrano'
 date: 2022-12-04
 path: /articles/deploy-api-only-rails-app-with-capistrano/
 excerpt: "Capistrano provides a one line command deployment to remote servers.
 In this tutorial, we will be looking at how we can setup capistrano with our Rails application and deploy the app to remote server."